AnetaTexler/FaceBlit/README.md

 ## Introduction
-:warning: DISCLAIMER: This is a research project, not a production-ready application, it can contain bugs!
+:warning: DISCLAIMER: This is a research project, not a production-ready application, it may contain bugs!

 This implementation is designed for two platforms - Windows and Android.